 What is a Pharmacy Benefit Manager (PBM) and how Does a PBM Impact the Pharmacy Benefits Ecosystem?

-Who’s in charge of prescription benefits?
-Many people assume that prescription drug benefits come directly from a health insurance provider, when in fact, there’s a very important intermediary doing the bulk of the work for over 80% of employers in the U.S.
+Pharmacy Benefits Managers, also referred to as PBMs, are, in essence, the intermediaries of almost every aspect of the pharmacy benefits marketplace.
+Many people assume that pharmacy benefits come directly from the health insurance provider when, in reality, PBMs are doing the bulk of the work for over 80% of employers in the U.S.

-Pharmacy Benefits Managers, or PBMs, are companies that deliver prescription benefits.
-PBMs are hired by corporate employers, healthplans, labor unions, and other organizations to interface with drug manufacturers and process prescription-related claims.
-In short, PBMs are the connectors between employers, members, drug wholesalers, pharmacies, and drug companies working to facilitate the best possible health outcomes at the best possible costs.
+PBMs are hired by corporate employers, health plans, labor unions, and other organizations, to interface with drug manufacturers and process prescription-related claims.
+In short, PBMs are the connectors between employers, members, drug wholesalers, pharmacies, and drug companies, working to facilitate the best possible health outcomes at the best possible costs.
+Having an effective pharmacy benefit strategy, and selecting the right PBM to meet an employer’s needs, is critical to ensuring the success of a benefits plan, optimizing spend, and protecting the well-being of employees.

 What exactly do PBMs do?